As a Gonzaga student in Canada, there are a few things to keep in mind:

 Alternatives to the postal service

 - If you will be visiting campus, we can hold materials here until you arrive.
-Just let us know when you will be on campus by sending an e-mail to firstname.lastname@example.org.
+Send an email to firstname.lastname@example.org and let us know when you will be on campus.

 - Occasionally you might be able to make arrangements for a book to be delivered or returned by your Gonzaga-based professors.
-This is "above and beyond the call of duty" for them and is entirely at the discretion of your professor!
+This is "above and beyond the call of duty" for them and is entirely at their discretion.
 If you do make such an arrangement, contact us at email@example.com and provide us with the all the details.

 Getting a Canadian Thesis or Dissertation